nsidc/Antarctica_Today/doc/operation.md

 > [!NOTE]
 > This command may take up to tens of minutes.

-This will go through the entire database and produce summary maps and plots for every year on record in the `plots/` directory.
+This will go through the entire database and produce summary maps and plots for every year on record.

 ```bash
 PYTHONPATH=.